-- The finish areas must be symmetrical.
-The line into the finish must be parallel with the line of the start gates. - Each finish line is marked by two poles connected by a banner which form the finish.
-Each of these must be at least 7 m wide.
-The inside poles of the areas are placed side by side. - 1227.3 It is necessary to set up visually separate finish approaches and to keep the courses separated after the finish line.
+- The finish areas should be symmetrical.
+The finish line must be parallel with the start doors. - The finish line is split in two parts and marked.
+Each of these must be at least 8 m wide. - 1227.3 It is necessary to visually divide the finish to keep the competitors separated after the finish line.